Skip to Content

 Yes, you!…

-This is one of the cutest songs and is my daughter’s favourite.
-It is also rich in vocabulary and rhyming words.
-See if your kids can hit those high notes!
+Teddy Bears’ Picnic is adorable and one of my daughter’s favourite songs.
+The song is also rich in vocabulary and rhymes.
+Challenge your children to hit those high notes!

 If you go down to the woods today,